csc-training/geocomputing_course/materials/spatial_data_at_csc.md

 * All datasets open to everyone
 * Also **historical versions** of several datasets
 * Possibility to publish own datasets for universities and research institutes
-* OKM supports financially, CSC maintains
+* Ministry of education and culture supports financially, CSC maintains
 * [Paituli](https://paituli.csc.fi)

 !["Paituli"](./images/paituli.png "Paituli")